Advisory Board

 Prof. Dr. Ludger Pries

-Prof. Dr. Dagmar Soennecken
+Prof. Dagmar Soennecken

-Prof. Dr. Dagmar Soennecken is a professor at York University (Toronto, Canada).
+Prof. Dagmar Soennecken is a professor at York University (Toronto, Canada).
 Her research focuses on comparative politics and public policy in the EU and North America.
 She is particularly interested in questions concerning law and the courts as well refugees, citizenship and migration.
 She has been a member of the executive committee of the university’s Centre for Refugee Studies (CRS) since 2016.
 In 2019, she became the editor-in-chief of Refuge: Canada’s Journal on Refugees, one of the oldest peer-reviewed, academic journals on forced migration.

 Prof. Dr. Annette Treibel